 - Assess the impact

-Understand who and where your approvers are and how they approve travel today.
-This will give you a clear indication of the change management needs before you roll out a new process or travel management company (TMC).
+Understand who and where your approvers are and how they approve travel.
+This will give you a clear indication of change management needs before you roll out a new process or travel management company (TMC).

 - Get a second, neutral opinion

 We can’t overstate the importance of working with your TMC to understand the available options before you launch an approval process.
 Their experience and knowledge can help ensure that your process is supported in a way that doesn’t negatively impact your employees.

 Here are a couple of real-life examples we were involved with and where our input led to two very different outcomes.